cjacker/opensource-toolchain-stm32/README.md

 You could already notice there is no SPL for such as stm32 G4 or H7, since SPL was deprecated, for such models, you should use Cube/HAL.

-The problem of these SPLs is all of them lack 'Makefile' support and maybe also lack gcc supporting, most of them are designed to use with Keil MDK or other commercial IDE. but you may found some forked repo which port to GCC and Makefile.
+The problem of these SPLs is all of them lack 'Makefile' support and maybe also lack gcc support, most of them are designed to use with Keil MDK or other commercial IDE. but you may found some forked repo which port to GCC and Makefile.

-A lot of STM32 clones such as CH32F / GD32F also have this issue, I provided a demo project in this repo for GD32F470ZGT6 (LiangShan Pi board from JLC) to blink four LEDs.
-You can take is as reference how to write a Makefile for such libraries.
+A lot of STM32 clones such as CH32F / GD32F also have this issue, I make a '[ch32f evt convertor](https://github.com/cjacker/ch32f_evt_makefile_gcc_project_template)' to help developers convert the WCH official EVT packages, make it support GCC and Makefile.
+And the pre-converted [CH32F103EVT](https://github.com/cjacker/ch32f103evt_gcc_makefile) and [CH32F20xEVT](https://github.com/cjacker/ch32f20xevt_gcc_makefile) already upload to github. you can use these pre-converted libraries or convert it by yourself.

-you may also need a linker script and startup file, the startup file can be converted from the ARM startup file shipped in vendor's package with [startupfile_generator.py](https://raw.githubusercontent.com/cjacker/opensource-toolchain-stm32/main/startupfile_generator.py), this tool is taken from 'platform-gd32'. and there is [Linker script template](https://raw.githubusercontent.com/cjacker/opensource-toolchain-stm32/main/ldscript.template.ld) here, you can modify it according to your MCU.
+If you want to convert other xx32 firmware library, you need write a linker script and a startup asm file for it.
+The startup file can be converted from the ARM startup file shipped in vendor's package with [startupfile_generator.py](https://raw.githubusercontent.com/cjacker/opensource-toolchain-stm32/main/startupfile_generator.py), this tool is taken and modified from 'platform-gd32'. and there is also a [Linker script template](https://raw.githubusercontent.com/cjacker/opensource-toolchain-stm32/main/ldscript.template.ld) provided, you can modify it according to your MCU.

-Also I make a '[ch32f evt convertor](https://github.com/cjacker/ch32f_evt_makefile_gcc_project_template)' to help developers convert the official WCH EVT packages directly to support GCC and Makefile.

-Use LiangShan Pi with GD32F470ZGT6 as example, there is a demo project in this repo, the 'GD32F4xx_Firmware_Library' directly comes from GD32 official Demo Suite without any modifications.
-What I added is a linker script and a startup asm file for gd32f470, the 'led' dir contains blink source codes and a 'Makefile':
+I also provided a demo project in this repo for GD32F470ZGT6 (LiangShan Pi board from JLC) to blink four LEDs.
+The 'GD32F4xx_Firmware_Library' directly comes from GD32 official Demo Suite without any modifications.
+What I added is a linker script and a startup asm file for gd32f470.

 ```
 git clone https://github.com/cjacker/opensource-toolchain-stm32